sass/sass/accepted/module-system.changes.md

 * Modules can now extend CSS from modules they forward but do not use.

+* Only allow variables defined at the top level of a stylesheet to be configured with `@use ... with`.

 * Move `keywords()` from `sass:map` to `sass:meta`.

 * Add `extend()` to `sass:selector`.
 This is the same as the global